-According to the preliminary assessments provided by the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), the damage in Haiti was minimal5, with no damage to roads and infrastructure reported and no significant impacts reported on livestock6.
+According to the assessments provided by the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), the damage in Haiti was minimal5, with no damage to roads and infrastructure reported and no significant impacts reported on livestock6.
 The damage caused by Elsa was mainly due to the falling trees, blown-off roofs and impacts on some banana and corn plantations.
+The Pestel and Jérémie rivers were overflowed7.